isovector/draconian-results/pho.md

 Fairs, festivals and trade shows

+There are no capacity restrictions for outdoor fairs, festivals and trade shows.

-Fairs, festivals and trade shows are limited to 50% capacity with a COVID-19 safety plan.
+Indoor fairs, festivals and trade shows are limited to 50% capacity with a COVID-19 safety plan.